-Telecom Tower Market refers to the infrastructure provided by the telecom players under the private ownership, shared infrastructure service, or as a joint venture to provide the services of connection or data to a wide audience.
-The telecom tower infrastructure carriers operated on the model of finding the property to install the tower at a reasonable price, having permits arranged, and constructing the facility on the behalf of the telecom companies in return for rent.
+Telecom Tower Market refers to the infrastructure provided by the telecom players under private ownership, shared infrastructure service, or as a joint venture to provide the services of connection or data to a wide audience.
+The telecom tower infrastructure carriers operated on the model of finding the property to install the tower at a reasonable price, having permits arranged, and constructing the facility on behalf of the telecom companies in return for rent.
 This modus operandi has remained for a substantial period in the telecom tower space with the intent of increasing the customer base.
 The sector has witnessed growth in terms of service streams to mobile connections, broadband, internet, and others.
 However, despite such advancements at the global level, As per IFC reports, there are 3 billion people across the globe remaining unconnected to telecommunications.
-This calls for the last mile connectivity programs from telecommunications service and tower infrastructure providers.
+This calls for last-mile connectivity programs from telecommunications service and tower infrastructure providers.

 With the change in the market dynamics, the telecom tower companies are now motivated to undertake the route of digital transformation with advancement in technology to 5G, growing competition, altering the tower specifications, and increasing rural markets' customer base.
 Such changes have changed the towers to fiber telecommunications towers, active towers, and data consoles.
-Upgraded the applications from simple telephone services, broadband to the running of e-commerce businesses and many more.
+Upgraded the applications from simple telephone services, and broadband to the running of e-commerce businesses and many more.
 However, there remain concerns over gaining permits and access to the construction of towers and the lack of skilled labor to undertake the construction work.

-Favorable growth in data users leads to spectrum fragmentation increasing the demand for the towers
+• Favorable growth in data users leads to spectrum fragmentation increasing the demand for the towers

 With the growth in the data users over the period, there is heavy dependence upon the limited spectrum outreach.
 This surged the requirement of the towers to provide extended networks and make them accessible to all users.
 The tower divides the range of the spectrum to make it available to the people.
 For instance, In India, Bharti Airtel, Reliance Jio Infocomm, and Idea Cellular have clubbed together with the tower infrastructure to create larger airwaves to speed up the data processing across a wide user base and further with the help of routing towers have extended the reach of the waves without disturbing the strength of the network.

-Competition drive up the telecom tower market
+• Competition drives up the telecom tower market

-The telecom tower sector is being competitive with the technological advancements driving favorable opportunities under mergers and acquisitions among the industry players.
-To strive through the competition, the tower firms need to increase asset monetization to increase the revenues, completely tapping growth opportunities and revenue potential by extending the services beyond the traditional offerings, and honing upon the operations which show a credit on the fairness of revenue.
+The telecom tower sector is competitive with technological advancements driving favorable opportunities under mergers and acquisitions among the industry players.
+To strive through the competition, the tower firms need to increase asset monetization to increase the revenues, completely tapping growth opportunities and revenue potential by extending the services beyond the traditional offerings and honing upon the operations which show a credit on the fairness of revenue.
 For instance, In India, Bharti Infratel has decided to undertake a merger with the Indus Towers to become the world’s largest telecom tower company (outside China) with 1,69,000 towers.

 Challenges in the Telecom Tower Industry